Moisture equivalent

 Moisture equivalent is proposed by Lyman Briggs and McLane (1910) as a measure of field capacity for fine-textured soil materials.

 Moisture equivalent is defined as the percentage of water which a soil can retain in opposition to a centrifugal force 1000 times that of gravity.
 It is measured by saturating sample of soil 1 cm thick, and subjecting it to a centrifugal force of 1000 times gravity for 30 min.
 The gravimetric water content after this treatment is its moisture equivalent.

-This concept is no longer used in soil physics, replaced by field capacity.
+This concept is no longer used in soil physics and has been replaced by field capacity.

 Lyman Briggs and Homer LeRoy Shantz (1912) found that: